Skip to main content

 • “The music, while very repetitive, is well done.”

-Players find the grinding aspect of the game to be tedious and frustrating, often involving repetitive tasks like shifting characters between programs and missions, as well as extensive micromanagement.
-While the game may initially engage players with its novelty, the repetitive nature of tasks quickly detracts from the overall experience, making it feel laborious and less focused on its scientific and engineering themes.
+Players find the grinding aspect of the game to be tedious and frustrating, often involving repetitive tasks like shifting characters between programs and missions or optimizing teams.
+While the game may initially engage players with its novelty, the repetitive nature of the grinding detracts from the overall experience and the original focus on scientific and engineering elements.

-• “There's a lot of management involved, but thankfully, it avoids tedious micromanagement.”
+• “There's a lot of management involved, but thankfully, there's no tedious micromanagement.”

 • “This becomes tedious as you have to constantly shift them from programs to missions.”